bcral/reflect-project/README.md

 All of this was done with the assumption that the tax rate is 5%(as shown in the SafeMoon contract), and that distribution to other wallets is half of that(2.5%)

+`--> Why?
+The entire 5% is being redistributed.
+What, according to you, happens with the remaining 2.5%?
+I have turned off the auto-liquidity component of the code`

 run test(after ganache is running) with:

 $ truffle test ./test/mint_test.js